Adjustment Disorder in Children: Symptoms, Effects, Treatment

 Effects of Adjustment Disorder in Children

-Symptoms of adjustment disorder in children can have significant impact on their functioning.
+Symptoms of adjustment disorder in children can have a significant impact on their functioning.
 Indeed, adjustment disorder can have negative effects in all areas of their lives.

 Children’s behavior in response to stressors can be classified as externalizing or internalizing behaviors.
 Externalizing behaviors are directed outward toward others.
 Anger, fighting, tantrums, and bullying are some of the ways the symptoms of adjustment disorder in children affect their lives.